 During the turn of the millennium, advertisers started adopting tracking cookies because it gave them an easy way to reach their target audience on a larger scale.
 But over time, tracking cookies have fallen from grace, as user privacy took a centre stage.

-This blog will discuss what tracking cookies are, how they work and how you can block them as an end-user as well as a website owner or publisher.
+Understand what tracking cookies are, how they work and how you can block them as an end-user as well as a website owner or publisher.

 What are tracking cookies?

 Tracking cookies are cookies that are either set on a user’s web browser by the website they are on or a third party.
 These cookies track the user’s online behaviour i.e. collect their data, such as clicks, shopping preferences, device specifications, location, and search history.
 This data helps in targeted advertising and gathering website analytics.

 First-party tracking cookies are used to track the visitor’s surfing behaviour on the website, to remember user activity over multiple visits etc. This information is used to optimize user experience in their subsequent visits.
 For instance, you may have seen links to the pages you visited recently on the same website.
 This is enabled by first-party cookies.

 Examples of first-party tracking cookies include Google Analytics cookies (mainly _utma,_utmb, _utmc, _utmz) that are used to track a website’s visitors.

 Third-party tracking cookies are created by an external server via a piece of code loaded on the website you are browsing.
 Third-party cookies are usually created by advertisers, data aggregators and other websites and are set through display ads, social media plugins, live-chat popups or web analytics tools used by a website.

 Third-party trackers (or cookies) can then be accessed by the third party that creates them and since they share information across websites, they are also known as cross-site cookies.
 Third-party tracking cookies are then used extensively for online advertising and retargeting.